What Is An Essential Oil

 When researching a company to purchase your essential oils from make sure to ask specific questions such as:

-- Are the oils single origin?
-You do not want oils that have been mixed together from separate batches to make one large batch.
+- Are the essential oils single origin?
+You do not want essential oils that have been mixed together from separate batches to make one large batch.

-- Are the oils organically crafted?
+- Are the essential oils organically crafted?
 This could mean certified organic, organically grown, and/or wild crafted.

-- Are the oils 100% pure?
+- Are the essential oils 100% pure?
 Have they been GC/MS tested?
-(Gas Chromatography/Mass Spectrometry testing provides a breakdown of the chemical components in oils.
+(Gas Chromatography/Mass Spectrometry testing provides a breakdown of the chemical components in essential oils.
 This can confirm purity.
-Some companies provide this information on all their oils either on their website or via request.)
+Some companies provide this information on all their essential oils either on their website or via request.
+This is the best way to avoid the addition of synthetic chemicals.)

 - Are the plants ethically and sustainably harvested?